kfoozminus/cheatsheets/kubernetes.md

     - QJenny - Here target-port must be same as the one we exposed in Dockerfile - the deployment is deploying a container based on the dockerfile and the container exposed the target-port mentioned - and If we are creating a Service whose job is to watch that deployment/Pods/Container, we have to watch this on same port
     - when we are mentioning `--port` and not mentioning `--target-port`, target-port takes the --port by default
     - my `EXPOSE` in Dockerfile is `4321`, we can access the service only if `--target-port` is `4321`
-    - QJenny - so what is --port
+    - QJenny - so what is --port in `kubectl expose`
     - QJenny - what is --port in `kubectl run`
     - QJenny - So a cluster can have multiple services?
     - services works on pods - a service can have pods from multiple nodes